 Using the same floor plan you included in the MLS listing, identify all entry/exit points such as doors, windows and pet access portals (doggie doors).
 If working the open house with additional staff, identify emergency escape routes and “rally points” (places adjacent to the property where everyone will meet if required to evacuate).

 Using the safety diagram, identify entry points that can’t be watched and need to be secured.
 Have a set of three or four different sized padlocks and locking cables to secure unlocked entry points.
-Bring spare deadbolts and doorknobs that require a key to open from both sides to place temporarily on doors that don’t already have these types of locks on them and need to be secured (check with the owner first and make sure not cause any damage).
+Bring spare deadbolts and doorknobs that require a key to open from both sides to place temporarily on doors that don’t already have these types of locks on them and need to be secured (check with the owner first and make sure not to cause any damage).
 Another helpful device is the “Door Jammer” (pictured) that can be placed under just about any interior or exterior door to deny entry from one direction.

 If a rear or side door can’t be locked to prevent undetected entry, bring portable motion detectors or doorknob alarms.
 If holding the open house alone, place a motion detector alarm at the front entrance and turn it on whenever you go to another part of the home.
 There are also front door mats that trigger gentle alarms, similar to what you find in many small shops.